Bfgeshka/awesome-c/README.md

 * [scottcgi/Mojoc](https://github.com/scottcgi/Mojoc) - A cross-platform, open-source, pure C  game engine for mobile game.
 * [shaunlebron/blinky](https://github.com/shaunlebron/blinky) - Exploring peripheral vision in games (using Quake)
 * [septag/darkhammer](https://github.com/septag/darkhammer) - darkHAMMER is a lightweight, open-source, multiplatform game engine. written in C (C99) language, supports python and C# bindings and lua scripts.
 Runs on windows and linux
+* [slembcke/Chipmunk2D](https://github.com/slembcke/Chipmunk2D) - A fast and lightweight 2D game physics library.
+* [smistad/GPU-Marching-Cubes](https://github.com/smistad/GPU-Marching-Cubes) - A GPU implementation of the Marching Cubes algorithm for extracting surfaces from volumes using OpenCL and OpenGL

 ## Graphics ##
 Access to graphical APIs or other graphic rendering libraries.